 The County offers certain postemployment health care benefits that are considered part of an Other Postemployment Benefit (OPEB) plan for financial accounting purposes.
 The OPEB is a single-employer benefit plan administered by the County.
 Retirees are charged whatever the insurance company charges for the type of coverage elected.
 However, the premiums charged by the insurance company are based on a blending of the experience among younger active employees and older retired employees.
-GASB Statement No. 45 calls this the "implicit rate subsidy."
+During the year, the County implemented GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which requires employers of single-employer defined benefit plans to report the employers' OPEB plan liabilities.
+The requirements of GASB 75 are being applied retroactively by restating the actuarially-determined liabilities and deferred outflow of resources at October 1, 2017.